 Recipes and Cooking Tuna or Salmon Salad Be the first to rate & review!
 Dill is a natural choice to season seafood dishes.
 For variety, use another herb such as basil, oregano, or thyme for this main dish salad.
 By BHG Test Kitchen BHG Test Kitchen The Better Homes & Gardens Test Kitchen has been in continuous operation for nearly 100 years, developing and testing practical, reliable recipes that readers can enjoy at home.
 The Test Kitchen team includes culinary specialists, food stylists, registered and licensed nutritionists, and other experts with Bachelor of Science degrees in food science, food and nutrition, or culinary arts.
 Together, the team tests more than 2,500 recipes, produces more than 2,500 food images, and creates more than 1,000 food videos each year in the state-of-the-art test kitchen.
-Learn about BHG's Editorial Process Published on June 14, 2011 Print Share Share Tweet Pin Email Prep Time: 20 mins Chill Time: 1 hrs Total Time: 1 hrs 20 mins Servings: 4 Jump to Nutrition Facts Ingredients 1 12 ounce can solid white tuna or one 14-3/4-ounce can salmon, drained, flaked, and skin and bones removed ½ cup chopped celery (1 stalk) ¼ cup thinly sliced green onions (2) 3 tablespoon chopped sweet pickles ⅓ cup mayonnaise or salad dressing 1 tablespoon lemon juice 2 teaspoon snipped fresh dill or 1/2 teaspoon dried dill Directions In a medium bowl combine tuna, celery, onion, and sweet pickle.
+Learn about BHG's Editorial Process Published on June 14, 2011 Print Rate It Share Share Tweet Pin Email Prep Time: 20 mins Chill Time: 1 hrs Total Time: 1 hrs 20 mins Servings: 4 Jump to Nutrition Facts Ingredients 1 12 ounce can solid white tuna or one 14-3/4-ounce can salmon, drained, flaked, and skin and bones removed ½ cup chopped celery (1 stalk) ¼ cup thinly sliced green onions (2) 3 tablespoon chopped sweet pickles ⅓ cup mayonnaise or salad dressing 1 tablespoon lemon juice 2 teaspoon snipped fresh dill or 1/2 teaspoon dried dill Directions In a medium bowl combine tuna, celery, onion, and sweet pickle.
 For dressing, in a small bowl stir together mayonnaise, lemon juice, and dill.
 Add to tuna mixture; toss to coat.
 Cover and chill for 1 to 24 hours before serving.
 Serve as sandwich filling or on mixed greens.
 Makes 4 servings.
-Print Nutrition Facts (per serving) 255 Calories 17g Fat 4g Carbs 20g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Servings Per Recipe 4 Calories 255 % Daily Value * Total Fat 17g 22% Saturated Fat 3g 15% Cholesterol 49mg 16% Sodium 521mg 23% Total Carbohydrate 4g 1% Total Sugars 1g Protein 20g Vitamin C 3.5mg 18% Calcium 20.2mg 2% Iron 1.1mg 6% Potassium 266mg 6% Folate, total 12.1mcg Vitamin B-12 1mcg Vitamin B-6 0.2mg *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
+Rate it Print Nutrition Facts (per serving) 255 Calories 17g Fat 4g Carbs 20g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Servings Per Recipe 4 Calories 255 % Daily Value * Total Fat 17g 22% Saturated Fat 3g 15% Cholesterol 49mg 16% Sodium 521mg 23% Total Carbohydrate 4g 1% Total Sugars 1g Protein 20g Vitamin C 3.5mg 18% Calcium 20.2mg 2% Iron 1.1mg 6% Potassium 266mg 6% Folate, total 12.1mcg Vitamin B-12 1mcg Vitamin B-6 0.2mg *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.